 - At least 60 hours of college course work with a cumulative grade-point average of at least 2.50

 - Introductory science courses in chemistry (including laboratory), physics, anatomy (including laboratory) and physiology.
-Courses in biology statistics and computer science are also highly recommended.
+Courses in biology, statistics, and computer science also are highly recommended.